 Darlene Koldenhoven Bio Summary

 Darlene Koldenhoven, GRAMMY® Award winner and 3 time nominee, is a vocalist, author, composer, producer, keyboardist, voice/music teacher, credentialed sonic therapist and certified NLP practitioner with a Master's Degree in Voice, and a Bachelor's in Music Education.
 Darlene is known worldwide for her touchstone performance as the featured soprano soloist in Yanni, Live at the Acropolis seen by over 1.5 billion people globally.
+She is the first inductee into the Indie Music Hall of Fame.
 Many also know her as the production vocal coach, real-life choir director, and beloved choir nun in both Sister Act films with Whoopi Goldberg.
 Darlene performed in two videos and 2 concerts in Bangalore, India and a TEDx talk in Mumbai (2016,2017,2018) for the U.N.
 Ambassador for Peace, Ricky Kej's concert/videos for environmental awareness and climate change.
 Darlene has recently been inducted into the Indie Music Hall of Fame for her body of work as a DIY Independent Artist.

 Darlene’s Color Me Home (4/21/17) album, debuted #1 on the May, ZMR Worldwide Radio Charts and has won 20 awards with 35 nominations.
 The CD contains a coloring book with lyrics, liner notes/credits; 55 minutes/11 tracks of creatively engaging melodic New Age vocal music with an easy pulse and a humanitarian purpose for peace and planet.
 There are 5 vocalese-instrumentals and 6 songs with lyric topics such as the power of now, surrendering to the universal eternal love, personal responsibility for making our world a better place, tributes to nature/birds, and inclusion of all people.
 As a sonic therapist, Darlene personally selected each coloring image to depict the music and increase the many benefits of combining art and music.
 Chromatones (6/2018), is album #10 on her own label, TimeArt Recordings and was inspired by the music of Color Me Home as a completely, Contemporary Instrumental album.
 It debuted #1 on the New Age Radio Guide Charts and won 2019 Music of the Year.